 Humanities/Arts Exam > Humanities/Arts Notes > NCERT Books & Solutions for Humanities > NCERT Solutions: Variations in Psychological Attributes

-Gardner and Sternberg have suggested that an intelligent individual not only adapts to the environment, but also actively modifies or shapes it.
+Gardner and Sternberg have suggested that an intelligent individual not only adapts to the environment but also actively modifies or shapes it.

 Q2: To what extent is our intelligence the result of heredity (nature) and environment (nurture)?
 Discuss.

-• The intelligence of identical twins reared in different environments correlate 0.72, those of fraternal twins reared together correlate almost 0.60, and those of brothers and sisters reared together correlate about 0.50, while siblings reared apart correlate about 0.25.
+• The intelligence of identical twins reared in different environments correlates 0.72, those of fraternal twins reared together correlate almost 0.60, and those of brothers and sisters reared together correlate about 0.50, while siblings reared apart correlate about 0.25.

 • Also, studies of adopted children show that children's intelligence is more similar to their biological rather than adoptive parents.